GridWorldUtilities and JumpingCritter free response answer 4

 }

 Since grid is bounded (as specified in the problem description), getEmptyLocations uses nested loops to visit each location.
 A Location object is required to determine whether the location is empty.
-The most direct way to determine whether a location in the grid is empty is the get method of Grid. get returns null if the location specified is empty.
+The most direct way to determine whether a location in the grid is empty is the get method of Grid. get returns null if the specified location is empty.

 Alternatively, it is possible to check ( ! grid.getOccupiedLocations().contains(loc) ) to determine whether loc is empty.

-Part (b): JumpingCritter
+Part (b) JumpingCritter class

 public class JumpingCritter extends Critter